sws-ocean/sws-ocean.github.io/docs/swish.md

 </p>

 <p>
     After developing these with the Ocean Dynamics Lab at the University of British Columbia, these floats are now part of an <a href='https://drifters.eoas.ubc.ca'>ongoing monitoring program</a> in the Strait of Georgia to study the dispersal of pollutants.
+Further, my collegue and I converted the Swish float idea into a fun science activity for high-schoolers: read about it <a href="https://doi.org/10.1080/00368121.2024.2376753">here</a>!
 </p>